hongtao-argmin/hongtao-argmin.github.io/_pages/about.md

 ### Research interests

-My research develops the computational foundations of next generation imaging systems.
+My research develops the computational foundations of next-generation imaging systems.
 I integrate mathematical structure, imaging physics, and data-driven learning to expand what can be reliably recovered from limited and imperfect measurements.

 <!--
 My research lies at the intersection of applied mathematics and computational imaging.
 I develop computational methods that integrate mathematical structure, imaging physics, and data-driven learning to solve large-scale inverse problems.